 Monday, 6th October 2025 | 5:00pm – 9:30pm

-Libération Tardive Foundation has partnered with Elizabeth Gabay MW to invite you to a thought-provoking panel debate, tasting and reception dedicated to aged fine rosé wine.
+Libération Tardive Foundation partnered with Elizabeth Gabay MW at a thought-provoking panel debate, tasting and reception dedicated to aged fine rosé wine.

-This exclusive event will bring together a panel of eight carefully chosen producers for a seated tasting, where invitees will explore the evolving relevance of rosé in the fine wine segment.
-The discussion will challenge perceptions, focusing on whether rosé wines can age, what tertiary flavours emerge and how rosé fits within the definition of fine wine.
+This exclusive event brought together a panel of eight carefully chosen producers for a seated tasting and debate, where we explored the relevance of rosé in the fine wine segment.
+The discussion challenged perceptions, focusing on whether rosé wines can age, what tertiary flavours emerge and how rosé fits within the definition of fine wine.

 Why Rosé?
 Why Now?